garymendor/unstoppable-tides-wiki/bathroom-control-institute/inmate-life.md

 Once the inmate has done wetting or soiling herself, the authority will generally berate the inmate for her poor toilet training, accuse her of not trying hard enough to make it to the bathroom, and so forth.
 The authority may also order the inmate to:
 * **Tell everyone what you just did**: The inmate must answer along the lines of "I wet myself" or "I pooped my panties."
 * **Show everyone what you just did**: The inmate must lower her pants or lift her skirt and present her freshly wet or soiled panties.
 * **Tell us why you had an accident**: The inmate must answer along the lines of "I couldn't hold it any longer," "I had to go too bad", or otherwise falsely claim that she involuntarily wet or soiled herself.
 If the inmate truthfully answers that she was told to have an accident, she will be called a liar, interrogated until she "admits the truth", and given additional punishment.
+This is deliberately unfair; the inmate was actually ordered to have an accident, but is forced to assert that she was incontinent.

 ## "Actual" Accidents
 At times, an inmate may actually lose control of her bladder or bowels, either because of a dose of Urgencinin or because she was simply denied permission to go until she genuinely could not hold it any longer.

-When an inmate feels herself begin to lose control of her bodily functions, she must immediately go to the nearest authority, announce "I'm peeing/pooping6 my panties", and remain in place until she has finished wetting or soiling herself.
+When an inmate feels herself begin to lose control of her bodily functions, she must immediately go to the nearest authority, announce "I'm peeing/pooping my panties", and remain in place until she has finished wetting or soiling herself.
 If she loses control in class, she must stand up beside her seat and make the announcement.
 If she has finished going before she reaches an authority, she must make her announcement in the past tense.

 When interrogated as to why the inmate had an accident, the inmate must answer along the lines of "I didn't want to wait to go to the bathroom like a big girl", "I decided I'd rather go to the bathroom in my panties", or otherwise falsely assert that she voluntarily wet or soiled herself.
 As with the reverse case, if the inmate truthfully answers that she couldn't hold it, she will be called a liar, accused of deliberately wetting or soiling herself until she "admits the truth", and given additional punishment.
+This is deliberately unfair; the inmate was denied the use of the bathroom until she had an accident, but is forced to assert that she chose to wet or soil herself.

 Regardless of the reason, any inmate who has an "actual" accident will be punished for going in her panties on purpose.
 Inmates are encouraged to ask for permission to have an accident to avoid this punishment.

 ## Bedwetting
-Thanks to Potidiol PM, it is virtually guaranteed that all inmates will wet the bed every night.
-Accordingly, the student is normally allowed to wear pull-ups.
-If an inmate wets enough for her pajamas and sheets to be soaked, she will be berated by the dorm manager, being told that she should get up to go to the bathroom when she needs to pee instead of peeing in her pajamas.
-This is deliberately unfair, as inmates are not allowed to get out of bed in the night.
+Thanks to Potidiol PM, it is virtually guaranteed that all inmates will wet themselves in the night.
+Accordingly, inmates are normally allowed to wear pull-ups.
+If an inmate wets enough for her pajamas and sheets to be soaked (either because she wet her pull-ups to the point of leaking or because she did not wear protection to bed), she will be berated by the dorm manager, being told that she should get up to go to the bathroom when she needs to pee instead of peeing in her pajamas.
+This is deliberately unfair; the inmate was not allowed to go to the bathroom in the night (and is usually drugged so that she *cannot* wake up to go to the bathroom), but she must assert that she chose to wet the bed instead of using the bathroom.

 If the inmate does not already urgently need to urinate, the dorm manager will administer a dose of Urgencinin-W to ensure that she does.
 The inmate will then be required to carry her wet sheets to the clothesline in front of the dormitories, hang them on the line, then remove her pajamas and hang those on the line as well, then stand beside her wet sheets and pajamas wearing only her wet underwear for fifteen minutes.